-Students will form groups of passionate innovators and build friendships that will last throughout their time at FSU and beyond.
-EILC students will develop their creative, technical and practical entrepreneurial skills and be exposed to campus and community resources that support these efforts.
+Students form groups of passionate innovators and build friendships that will last throughout their time at FSU and beyond.
+EILC students develop their creative, technical and practical entrepreneurial skills and exposed to campus and community resources that support these efforts.

-The EILC is located in Deviney Hall, directly behind FSU’s exciting new Innovation Hub, with its maker space containing all kinds of equipment, from 3-D printers to an artificial reality lab, for students to turn their ideas into reality.
-The EILC Colloquium course will be held in this innovative and collaborative environment (https://innovation.fsu.edu/).
+The EILC is located in Deviney Hall, directly behind FSU’s exciting new Innovation Hub, with its maker space containing all kinds of equipment, from 3-D printers to an virtual reality lab, for students to turn their ideas into reality.
+The EILC Colloquium course is held in this innovative and collaborative environment (https://innovation.fsu.edu/).

 The EILC will give the students the perfect place to study, work, and live together and create an energetic environment for idea generation, brainstorming and development.

 “The EILC has been a great way to meet friends with similar goals and mindsets.
 It is really nice and unique to know your neighbors the way you do in the LLC.” -Blake Wright

 “Joining the Entrepreneurship and Innovation LLC was one of the best decisions I’ve made since coming to Florida State.
 I have made valuable connections with like-minded students who have aspirations for entrepreneurship and learned under some of he most successful entrepreneurs FSU has seen.” -Jared Lawrence